 This coconut layer cake is the perfect coconut cake full of coconut flavor.
-The cake is made with coconut flour, coconut oil, and coconut milk; and the the coconut ermine frosting is made with coconut milk.
-The combination of the coconut oil and the butter creates a dense moist cake that is absolutely delicious.
+The cake is made with coconut flour, coconut oil, and coconut milk; and the coconut ermine frosting is made with coconut milk.
+The combination of coconut oil and butter creates a dense moist cake that is absolutely delicious.

 Coconut Cake Ingredients